WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2023-12-04-article-azure-arc-the-bridge-to-the-cloud-part-2.md

 description: This article explains how to deploy a .NET application to an on-premises Kubernetes cluster using Azure Arc and how to configure Azure DevOps or the deployment pipeline for it.
 It also provides a theoretical introduction to hybrid cloud architectures.
 ---

 This fall, I'm delving into a comprehensive four-part series exploring hybrid cloud solutions through Kubernetes and Azure Arc.
 The seccond article, titled "Azure Arc - The Gateway to the Cloud" (Azure Arc - Die Brücke zur Cloud), has been recently featured in the renowned German Windows .developer magazine, even making its front page.

-You can access the full article on the <a href="https://entwickler.de/cloud/deployment-hybrid-cloud-azure-arc" target="_blank" rel="noopener noreferrer">magazine's website here</a> (in German).
+The article is available <a href="https://entwickler.de/cloud/deployment-hybrid-cloud-azure-arc" target="_blank" rel="noopener noreferrer">online</a>, but please note that it is in German and requires a subscription to access.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2023/12/windows-developer-01-24.jpg"><img loading="lazy" src="/assets/img/posts/2023/12/windows-developer-01-24.jpg" alt="windows developer 01/24" /></a>